-Freshwater Beach is a beautiful family beach located between two headlands; half an hour’s drive from Sydney’s CBD and short walk from Manly.
+Freshwater Beach is a beautiful family beach located between two headlands; half an hour’s drive from Sydney’s CBD and a short walk from Manly.
 The history of the beach dates back to the early 20th Century, so there is a lot to see and enjoy.

-Swimming at the beach began in the 1900s when holiday makers would pitch their tents close to the beach.
+Swimming at the beach began in the 1900s when holidaymakers would pitch their tents close to the beach.

 Freshwater Beach Sydney, Cafes, Restaurant, Parking & Accommodation, NSW

 In addition to swimming, surfing is also a favourite past time activity at Freshwater Beach.
-What’s more, the beach is recognized for its rich historical and cultural values, making it a prime destination for adventurous outdoor lovers.
+What’s more, the beach is recognised for its rich historical and cultural values, making it a prime destination for adventurous outdoor lovers.

 The beach rose to global fame following the art of surfboard riding as shown by Kahanamoku, a Hawaiian native who was credited with showing the local crowd how to surf way back in 1915.
 If you are keen, you will notice that a statue has been erected at the northern end of the headland in memory of Duke Kahanamoku and as a commemoration of 10th January 1915.